juxor/afaq/markdown/secI2.md

 sounding theories, ideas and ideologies.
-Marxism, Leninism, Monetarism, laissez-faire capitalism (among others) have proven time and time again that ideology applied to real life has effects not predicted by the theory before hand (although in all four cases, their negative effects where predicted by others; in the case of Marxism and Leninism by anarchists).
+Marxism, Leninism, Monetarism, laissez-faire capitalism (among others) have proven time and time again that ideology applied to real life has effects not predicted by the theory before hand (although in all four cases, their negative effects were predicted by others; in the case of Marxism and Leninism by anarchists).
 Anarchists are aware of this, which is why we reject ideology in favour of theory and why we are hesitant to create blue-prints for the future.
 History has repeatedly